Everything you want to know about permanent hair removal

 Modern technology – Diode ICE Laser QuattroWave

-Thanks to the latest generation of laser devices, such as the Diode ICE Laser QuattroWave from Miss Elegance™, with advanced cooling and a safe pulse mode, recovery time is significantly shorter.
-This often reduces the recommended time off from tanning to about 7 days.
+Thanks to the latest generation of laser devices, such as the Diode ICE Laser QuattroWave from Miss Elegance™, with advanced cooling and a safe pulse mode, the recovery time is significantly shorter.
+As a result, the recommended sun break can often be reduced to approximately 7 days.

-Avoid direct sun exposure or use of tanning beds in the 7 days prior to treatment.
+Avoid direct sun exposure or using a tanning bed in the 7 days before the treatment.

 Why?

 Even with safe, modern laser technology, sun exposure remains a risk.
-It increases the risk of:
+It increases the chance of:

 🔸 Hyperpigmentation

-At Miss Elegance™, we always consider your skin type, tan, and treatment area to provide the right advice – safely and effectively.
+At Miss Elegance™, your skin type, tan, and treatment area are always taken into account to provide the right advice – safely and effectively.

-Sometimes there are reasons why I cannot (yet) treat you, for example:
+Sometimes there are reasons why I cannot treat you (yet), for example in the case of:

 - Diabetes, psoriasis, of acute huidontstekingen.